Terenceyuyue/varFEM/README.md

   - **As in FreeFem, fundamental functions --- int1d.m, int2d.m and int3d.m are designed to match the variational formulation of the underlying PDEs.
 These functions can resolve both scalar and vectorial equations (see also assem1d.m, assem2d.m and assem3d.m).**

-  - At present, only Lagrange elements of order up to three are provided, including 1-D problems, Poisson equation, linear elasticity problem, mixed FEM of biharmonic equation and Stokes problem.
+  - Lagrange elements of order up to three are provided, including 1-D problems, Poisson equation, linear elasticity problem, mixed FEM of biharmonic equation and Stokes problem.

   - We remark that the current design can be adapted to find FEM solutions of most of the PDE problems.

+  - Newly added elements: Crouzeix-Raviart linear element for Poisson equation in 2-D;  Morley and Zienkiewicz elements for plate bending problems (more information of the basis functions should be added).

 ## Adaptive finite element method and Newest-node bisection